 A Licence is assigned to a User.

-The list of Users can be modified at any time, upon simple written request (email or letter) from the Client, subject to the minimum number of Users defined between the Parties.
+The list of Users can be modified at any time, upon a simple written request (email email@example.com ) from the Client, subject to the minimum number of Users defined between the Parties.

 It is expressly agreed between the Parties that a Licence is not nominally assigned to a User.
 It can therefore be transferred from one User to another, without surcharge, upon the Client’s request.
 For the modification request to be confirmed, the name and email of the Users concerned must be specified in order for the corresponding Licences to be reassigned, assigned or deleted.
 Subject to these changes, the number of Licences will be modified where necessary and in consequence, the billing, according to the terms provided for under article 7.1.